open-mmlab/mmtracking/docs/install.md

     pip install git+https://github.com/open-mmlab/mmdetection.git
     ```

-    Optionally, you could also build MMDetection from source in case you want to modify the code:
+    Optionally, you can also build MMDetection from source in case you want to modify the code:

     ```shell
     git clone https://github.com/open-mmlab/mmdetection.git